Supporting sustainable fishing and aquaculture economies and promoting safe seafood consumption

 Delaware Sea Grant has been working with state managers and oyster growers to launch an oyster aquaculture industry based in the Inland Bays.
 These partnerships resulted in the first planting of oysters in Rehoboth Bay in 2018, with numerous leases ready for additional oyster spat.

-To enhance shellfish aquaculture in the Inland Bays, Delaware Sea Grant has been collaborating with researchers and oyster farmers in order to come up with an effective solution for local shellfish marketing and aquaculture.
+To enhance shellfish aquaculture in the Inland Bays, Delaware Sea Grant collaborated with researchers and oyster farmers to come up with effective marketing for local shellfish and aquaculture.
 A flourishing shellfish aquaculture market is expected to not only improve profitability for seafood markets and restaurants, but also improve water quality in the Inland Bays due to oysters' natural abilities to filter pollutants from the water.

 Funded by Delaware Sea Grant, University of Delaware Professor Kent Messer led a group of researchers in a study to explore what consumers look for when purchasing oysters, as well as their reactions toward a new brand highlighting local oysters, using experimental economics.
 Find out more about the research.

 Delaware Sea Grant has partnered with Delaware State University's Aquaculture Research and Demonstration Facility to conduct more R&D on oysters and other aquaculture fisheries.
 Research conducted in this facility include identifying fitting aquaculture species in the mid-Atlantic region and discovering appropriate techniques for management.
 It is currently the only one of its kind in the state of Delaware, and aims to contribute to the economic and environmental growth of local aquaculture production.